populationgenomics/tob-wgs/scripts/rv_expression_association/simulate/README.md

-## Paraneters and settings affecting gene-set association tests power
+## Parameters and settings affecting gene-set association tests power

-This script aims to get a sense as to what parameters seem to most influence power to detect effects using a gene-set association test.
+This script aims to get assess what parameters most influence power to detect effects using a gene-set association test.
 In a first instance, using the three tests implemented in SKAT:
 * SKAT
 * burden